eliemichel/sphinx_literate/doc/reference.md

  - **parent** The tangle root from which this one inherits.

  - **fetch-files** Extra files to copy to the tangled directory.
-This is a sequence of zip paths relative to the documentation where the setup directive is.
+This is a **comma-separated** sequence of zip paths relative to the documentation where the setup directive is.

 For instance: